Julieusa/Erdos_VolatilityPrediction_FinnalProject_2024Summer/README.md

 # Modeling Approach
 Model perfomance is evaluated by root mean square percentage error
 $$RMSPE = \sqrt{\frac{1}{n} \sum_{i=1}^{n} ((y_i - \hat{y}_i)/y_i)^2}$$
+We begin by setting up a baseline model using the overall target mean value as the prediction for the next 10 minutes of volatility.
+During EDA, we add more features and investigate their correlations with the target variable.
+We select the three most correlated features  — wap1\_realized\_volatility, wap2\_realized\_volatility, and book\_bid\_ask\_price\_ratio\_realized\_volatility — to build linear regression and K Nearest Neighbors models.
+Ultimately, we use ensemble learning approaches, such as boosting, with a particular focus on the powerful gradient boosting package XGBoost.
 | Models| RMSPE |
 | ----------- | ----------- |
 | Baseline Model(Overall mean) | 1.110330|